Official Notice: This Is Thinking OS™ Language. Anything Else Is Imitation.

 • Agent frameworks built on surface-level tradeoffs

-It’s mimicry — and mimicry doesn’t scale under pressure.
+It’s mimicry — and mimicry doesn’t hold under pressure from courts, regulators, insurers, or boards.

 Thinking OS™ Is Protected by Design